Sleep Apnea Claremont, CA

 How many apneas per hour is severe?

-Severe sleep apnea is when a patient has more than 30 episodes per hour while sleeping.
-Some patients may experience apneas up to 100 times per hour, while some with a less severe case may only experience them between 3-5 times per hour.
+Severe sleep apnea occurs when a patient has more than 30 episodes per hour while asleep.
+Some patients may experience apneas up to 100 times per hour.
+Other patients with a less severe case may only experience them between 3 and 5 times per hour.

 If you believe that you or someone you love has sleep apnea, contact Claremont Dental Institute.
+You can also call us at (909) 277-6919.
 Our dental care team can help you sleep better and improve your quality of life.